rudelm/rudelm.github.io/content/post/2021/02/18/howto-avoid-resets-of-default-apple-music-media-folder-when-using-a-nas/index.md

 Nevertheless, Apple Music forgot its media path and I'll have to change it again to the folder.
 So this is just a bad workaround.
 Even when you'll change the media's path after this test, it will be reset on the next iTunes startup.

-So ultimately I'll end up with a the instructions of &#8222;[Make a split library portable](https://discussions.apple.com/docs/DOC-7392)&#8222;, which basically says you shouldn't separate the Apple Music library and its media.
+So ultimately I'll end up with a the instructions of  "[Make a split library portable](https://discussions.apple.com/docs/DOC-7392) ", which basically says you shouldn't separate the Apple Music library and its media.
 Always put the library next to the location of your media.

 Also you'll need to make sure that you'll manually open the right .musiclibrary file.
 You can define the library to open when you hold the alt key before you'll start the Apple Music app: